Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 #### 02.03 Agents and Cognitive Architectures

+*Agents and Cognitive Architecutures refer to AI models and frameworks designed to simulated human-like cognition and reasoning, anabling autonomous agents to perceive, learn, and act within complex environments*
+<small> this is samll.</small>

 - Describe agents as major component of more advanced GenAI applications
 - LLM agent as centralized reasoning unit to solver complicated task using other tools.
-- Multi-agnet and multi-model agents.
+- Multi-agents and multi-model agents.
 - Components of an LLM agent: task assigned, LLM for reasoning, and a set of tools that it can use.
 - Explain the architecture of a common agent-based LLM workflow for self-monitoring/autonomous Generative AI application.
 - Identify LLM agent plugling as tools that can simplify this process.